Christ Church, Walshaw

 The church is large, with an especially wide nave and has an "admirable" steeple at its southeast corner, visible from the town of Bury in the valley below.
 The nave is crossed by two broad transepts, each two bays wide.
 Interior columns are of granite with shaft rings and in places the arcades feature double rows of columns.
 The windows are in the Gothic style but, as Pevsner notes, they have "un-Gothic transoms."

 Internally, the church features a fine circular font, encrusted with stiff-leaf decoration.

 The churchyard contains war graves of three soldiers and two airmen of World War II.

-Christ Church has connections with the local community, including the church primary school and the local day nursery, and actively supports local voluntary secular and Christian mission agencies including Porch Boxes food bank, Street Pastors, and the Message.
-The parish also engages in national and international ministry through its support and partnership with 'Tearfund', the 'Bible Society', 'Musalaha': ministry of reconciliation, 'Compassion' and 'The Bury Project: Christians Against Poverty'.
+Christ Church has connections with the local community, including the church primary school and the local day nursery, and actively supports local voluntary secular and Christian mission agencies including Porch Boxes food bank, Bury Street Pastors, and Bury's CAP Debt Centre.
+The parish also engages in national and international ministry through its support and partnership with 'Tearfund', the 'Bible Society', 'Compassion' and 'The Bury Project: Christians Against Poverty'.

-Rev Steven Openshaw FdA BA MSc has been Priest in Charge of the Parish of Christ Church Walshaw since February 2016.
+Services are normally held at 11am every Sunday to which all are welcome.

+The church hosts midweek events including Walshaw Community Choir, a thriving Baby & Toddler group, and occasional 'Cake & Chat' social occasions.
+Our website and Facebook pages contain up to date information.